In this paper, we will study the definition, Construction, Working principle, Advantages, Disadvantages, and Application of the Lancashire Boiler.

-The blow-off valve is used to remove the wastes that are sediment or muds which are accumulated at the bottom of the boiler.
-These muds need to be fixed because it can create problems during operation.
+The blow-off valve is used to remove the wastes that are sediment or mud which are accumulated at the bottom of the boiler.
+These muds need to be fixed because they can create problems during operation.

 Steam stop valve:

-The main function of the steam stop valve is to stop the steam flowing from the boiler to the steam pipe.
+The main function of the steam stop valve is to stop the stream flowing from the boiler to the steam pipe.

-At the fire door, the solid fuel is placed and have to ignite them for burning to produce flue gases inside the boiler.
+At the fire door, the solid fuel is placed and has to ignite for burning to produce flue gases inside the boiler.
 From the fire door, the solid fuel is ignited.

 Feed check valve:

-It is like controlling the flow of water into the boiler and also prevent the backflow of the water from the boiler to the pump.
+It is like controlling the flow of water into the boiler and also preventing the backflow of the water from the boiler to the pump.

-Fusible plug work is similar to safety valve that helps from bursting.
+Fusible plug work is similar to a safety valve that helps from bursting.